• Skip to primary navigation

 Physical Therapy Documentation Phrases

-Get in the habit of starting your sentences with action words that describe the patient’s ability to perform function tasks.
+Get in the habit of starting your sentences with action words that describe the patient’s ability to perform functional tasks.

-• poorly, with decreased stability, insufficient muscle recruitment, unsafe control,
+• poorly, with decreased stability, with insufficient muscle recruitment, with unsafe control,

 • poor foot clearance, improper hip alignment, impaired posture, increased stress, further irritation.

-• to progress with stability training, decrease risk of fall, safely manage lifting # items at home, to independently don/doff clothing, perform head checks in vehicle safely, etc.
+• to progress with stability training, to decrease the risk of falling, to safely manage lifting # items at home, to independently don/doff clothing, to perform head checks in vehicle safely, etc.”

-It’s not enough to simply say, “patient performed exercises with good form.”
+It’s not enough to simply say, “The patient performed the exercises with good form.”

 Physical Therapy Assessment Documentation

-Most of the difficulty in writing defensible documentation falls in the assessment section.
+Most of the difficulty in writing defensible documentation lies in the assessment section.

-By the time we get to this section, it’s like we’ve used all our mental energy in typing the subjective and all the treatments in the objective section!
+By the time you get to this section, you might feel as if you’ve used all your mental energy typing the preceding subjective and objective sections!

-You know you are providing your patients with skilled treatment.
+You know you are providing your patients skilled treatment.

 Download the Therapy Documentation Templates to save time in the clinic.